3 Days in Palermo: The Perfect First-Time Itinerary

 Palermo Cathedral

-Day 2: Learn Mafia History and Visit Palermo’s Catacombs
+Day 2: Learn Mafia History & Visit Catacombs

 It’s day 2 in Palermo!
 You’ll be starting the day with a walking tour, which typically begins at 10:00 AM.